 ...

-Applications are particularly welcome from students (undergraduate level and below); and mature individuals who are not currently on a course of formal study.
+Applications are particularly welcome from undergraduate students (undergraduate level and below); and individuals who are not currently on a course of formal study.
 The Fund particularly welcomes applications that relate to the archaeology of Sussex.

 Grants can assist with the costs of various types of training, both practical and academic, and to enable such individuals to gain experience in archaeological fieldwork, research and short courses, such as archaeological drawing, pottery and flints.